tarantool/tarantool/doc/sphinx/faq.rst

     :Q: What are your development plans?
     :A: We continuously improve server performance.
-On the feature front, automatic sharding and online upgrade are the two major goals of 2015.
+On the feature front, automatic sharding and bsync (bidirectional file synchronization)
+        and a subset of SQL are the major goals of 2016.

     :Q: Who is developing Tarantool?